Klondike Silver (CVE:KS) Trading Down 33.3% – What’s Next?

-Klondike Silver Corp.
-(CVE:KS – Get Free Report) shares fell 33.3% during mid-day trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-525,000 shares changed hands during mid-day trading, an increase of 7% from the average session volume of 492,415 shares.
+Shares of Klondike Silver Corp.
+(CVE:KS – Get Free Report) were down 33.3% on Monday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 525,000 shares traded hands during mid-day trading, an increase of 7% from the average daily volume of 492,415 shares.
 The stock had previously closed at C$0.03.

 Klondike Silver Corp., a resource exploration stage company, engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for silver, lead, and zinc deposits.
 The company primarily owns a 100% interest in the Slocan Silver camp that covers an area of approximately 114 square kilometers located in south-eastern British Columbia.